akamhy/videohash/README.md

 >>>
 ```
   - Notice that the difference of hash1 and hash2 is 2, but the difference between hash1 and hash3 is 37.

   - The difference of hash1 and hash2 is not 0 as the file in this repository is slightly modified.

   - Public domain files used.
 NASA copyright policy states that "NASA material is not protected by copyright unless noted".

+  - We create collage of frames and actually were are performing image hashing under the hood.

 <div align="center">